Florian-Barthel/splatviz/README.md

 library (<a href="https://pyimgui.readthedocs.io/en/latest/guide/first-steps.html">pyimgui</a>) we can directly manipulate the Gaussian python object **just before rendering**.
 This enables endless editing and visualization possibilities.

-You can also evaluate python expressions just after the rendering, allowing you to access and debug the 3D scene just in time.
-Additionally, you can visualize multiple scenes at the same time by **comparing them side by side** or in a splitscreen view.
+Additionally, you can visualize multiple scenes at the same time by **comparing them side by side** or in a splitscreen view or evaluate python expressions on the resulting scene.

 See some example editings in this  <a href="https://www.youtube.com/watch?v=AJGSa_wnZS8&ab_channel=FlorianBarthel">
 video</a>.